Keep your team productive working from home

 Discipline is a necessary factor to make work-from-home effective.
 In normal circumstances, the workplace is where the work happens.
 When one’s home becomes the office, personal and office work get mixed.
-It is natural to be able to work without distractions, with work discipline taking a back-seat.
+It is natural to not be be able to work without distractions.
+With work discipline taking a back-seat.
 As with all habits, instilling discipline in a home-environment can and will take time.

 4. Have fun-activities planned